-Blue Corn, Green Chili and Zucchini Breakfast Eggs is an easy way to spice up your everyday scrambled eggs!
+This gluten free Zucchini Breakfast recipe is an easy way to spice up your everyday scrambled eggs!
 Layers of onions, peppers, zucchini and blue corn chips are tossed with eggs and spices for the ultimate Southwestern inspired breakfast bowl.

 Known to many as migas, these Zucchini Breakfast Eggs are the nachos of breakfast, but much healthier.
-When we were on vacation in Austin a couple years back I rotated between migas and tacos for breakfast.
+While on vacation in Austin a couple years ago I rotated between migas and tacos for breakfast every single morning.
+It’s pretty hard to make food decisions in Austin when everything sounds so delicious.

-In this recipe, I gave migas a seasonal twist with fresh garden zucchini.
+In this zucchini breakfast recipe, eggs get a seasonal twist with fresh garden zucchini.
 The result is a breakfast bowl full of veggies, creamy eggs and a sprinkle of cheese.
-The tortilla chips absorb all the delicious flavors and add a texture that makes this breakfast bowl hearty and filling.
+The tortilla chips absorb all the delicious flavors and add a texture that makes this breakfast bowl hearty, filling and gluten free.

-I often use multigrain tortilla chips instead of blue corn to get some whole grains and flax into this dish – it is breakfast…I’m a fan of Food Should Taste Good Multigrain Tortilla Chips.
+Use multigrain tortilla chips instead of blue corn to get some whole grains and flax into this dish – like these Food Should Taste Good Multigrain Tortilla Chips.

 The trick to this breakfast scramble is to cook it low and slow once you add the eggs.
 Gently folding the eggs into the mixture.
 I get impatient (and usually hungry) so find it hard to wait, but it’s only 5-8 minutes of slow cooking to get this savory breakfast into your bowls and in your tummy!